Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 - Transport links: Mere is barely a mile or two from both the M6 and M56 motorways, ensuring that, for all its predominantly rural aspect, it is exceptionally well connected to the regional and national road networks.
 Manchester airport is just 9 miles (14 km) away.
 London is 192 miles (310 km) to the South East—a drive of about three hours and 20 minutes;

-- Trains: the nearest mainline station is at Knutsford, where frequent trains to Manchester Piccadilly take around 45 minutes.
+- Trains: The nearest mainline station is at Knutsford, where frequent trains to Manchester Piccadilly take around 45 minutes.
 From Manchester fast trains to London Euston can take as little as two hours or so.

 Why move to Mere?